boldbi/bold-bi-docs/docs/faq/how-to-use-groups-in-bold-bi.md

 Instead of re-creating custom attributes at the user level, you can use groups to assign the same custom attributes to multiple users.

-Follow the given steps to assign custom attribute to the group:
+Follow the provided steps to assign a custom attribute to the group.

 1. Create a [Group](/managing-resources/manage-groups/#add-new-group) with users who will be using the same types of custom attributes.